 GET TO KNOW OUR FRIENDLY & DEDICATED TEAM

 Carol started coming to the Avenues aged 14 and in theory never really left.
-Carol worked in the city for 12 years an Executive Assitant and Global Administration Manager, but always managed to sustain a part-time position as a youth worker in the evenings.
-In 2008 Carol decided that city life was no longer for her and added another string to her Avenues bow, by taking on the role of Facilities and Finance Manager.
+Working in the city for 12 years as an Executive Assitant and Global Administration Manager, Carol always managed to sustain a part-time position as a youth worker in the evenings.
+In 2008 Carol decided that city life was no longer for her and took on the full-time role of Facilities and Finance Manager.
 In 2002 Carol graduated from Middlesex University and currently holds a BA(Hons) degree in Youth Work.

 In 1980 Carol Bent joined the Avenues as a volunteer & within a few weeks was offered a part time role, which led to his appointment in 1984 as assistant youth worker.
 In 1998 Carol was made Senior youth worker, until 2014 when he semi-retired and took on the role of Facilities and Finance Manager.